 Equity funding can be appropriate for those that are able to put a value on the business and willing to give up a share.
 Shareholders may want to exert influence on the business, which can cause friction.
 A combination of debt and equity may be a good compromise for those who do not want to give away too big a slice.

-By connecting investors with SMEs seeking funding, LendingCrowd can offer loans from £5,000 to £500,000.
+LendingCrowd can offer loans from £25,001 to £500,000.
 Loan terms range from six months to five years, and borrowers can repay their loan early without charge.
-On average, a borrower can have the funds in their account less than 10 days after submitting their initial application.